Skip to content

 GuiInterface or TkInterface or 'gui'

 A tkinter window.
-It inherits from GuiSettings.
+It is configured via GuiSettings.

 $ MININTERFACE_INTERFACE=gui ./program.py